A Farewell to Arms

 Virginia Woolf’s classic 1929 essay on feminism and creative work has inspired numerous analyses (like this one), adaptations (like this one), and projects (like this one).

 Copyright is one way writers get money, but it often enriches publishers and estates more than it helps creators.
-We begin this year’s anticipating Woolf’s A Room of One’s Own arriving in the US public domain in 60 days.
+We begin this year’s #PublicDomainDayCountdown anticipating Woolf’s A Room of One’s Own arriving in the US public domain in 60 days.

 Posted in publicdomain | Tagged | 3 Comments